c4-project/c4t/cmd/c4t-fuzz/README.md

 # NAME

-c4t-fuzz - runs the batch-fuzzer phase of an ACT test
+c4t-fuzz - runs the batch-fuzzer phase of a C4 test

 # SYNOPSIS